valdergallo/django-compress-field/README.md

 Using with Celery
 -----------------

-By default compress_field use Celery if Celery are installed on Site Packages.
-You just need create one post_save on your model to start compress.
-If you wanna auto compress after save.
+If Celery are installed on Site Packages.
+You just need create one post_save on your model to use async compress.

 ```python
 # listeners.py file